The Soho Angels offer information, support and a safe space to those who need help while out at night.

-That's why Westminster City Council and LGBT Foundation are partnering to create the Soho Angels and Soho Night Hub, proudly supported by Smirnoff.
-Whether you need water, support, or just a person to talk to - the Angels will be helping people to end the night right and get home safely.
+That's why Westminster City Council and LGBT Foundation have partnered to create the Soho Angels and Soho Night Hub.
+Whether you need water, support, or just a person to talk to - the Angels are helping people to end the night right and get home safely.

 If you need to escape the bustle of Soho, our Night Hub will be a safe place to sober up, get help, or simply charge your phone.

-The Soho Angels are designed to make London’s nightlife safer for everyone.
-They will also reflect Soho’s roots as a significant place for the LGBT community, and work to ensure Soho nightlife remains a safe, inclusive and understanding space.
+The Soho Angels are there to make London’s nightlife safer for everyone.
+They also reflect Soho’s roots as a significant place for the LGBT community, and work to ensure Soho nightlife remains a safe, inclusive and understanding space.

-The Soho Angels will run as a pilot on Friday nights in December.
-We hope to operate every Friday and Saturday night from February 2019.
+The Soho Angels are currently running Friday nights.
+They will operate every Friday and Saturday night from March 2019.

 Top tips for staying safe: